 These are all valid questions.
 They are also questions you need to answer sooner rather than later.
 After all, APR impacts your finances in many ways.

-It doesn’t matter if you are trying to better understand your credit card statement or seeking a loan for your small business, once you understand the finer details of APR you will have an easier time managing your finances.
+It doesn’t matter if you are trying to better understand your credit card statement or seeking a loan for your small business, once you understand the answer to the questions “what is APR,” including the finer details of APR you will have an easier time managing your finances and knowing when your APR is too expensive.

 In the United States, the disclosure and calculation of APR has been governed by the Truth in Lending Act since its original effective date of May 29, 1968.